USD/IQD rate edges higher in Baghdad and Erbil

 Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) climbed in the markets of Baghdad and Erbil today, Wednesday.

-Shafaq News Agency correspondent said that at 1200 p.m., the USD traded at a rate of 151700 IQD to 100 in the al-Kifah and al-Harithiya Stock Exchanges, while the Al-Sulaymaniaya stock exchange traded the 100$ to 151250 IQD.
+Shafaq News Agency correspondent said that the USD trade opened at a rate of 151700 IQD to 100 in al-Kifah and al-Harithiya Central Exchanges.